gaultier/blog/advent_of_code_5.md

 # Getting started with Scheme by solving an Advent of Code challenge

+I started learning Scheme very recently.
 Chicken Scheme is a wonderful small and performant implementation of Scheme, a programming language in the family of LISPs.
-It's very easy to install and learn.

-I started learning Scheme very recently, and since I learn by doing, let's solve an Advent of Code challenge with a tiny Scheme program.
+Since I learn by doing, let's solve an Advent of Code challenge with a tiny Scheme program.

 Many people have the feeling that LISPs are slow and cryptic with all those parentheses.
 I hope to show that it is in fact very approchable, easy to work